codeimpossible/blog/source/_posts/I-dislike-the-es6-arrow.md

 }
 ```

+To me this second example is much easier to read and is clearer about how the code functions.
+The scope binding is clear, and explicit.

+So when do I use a static scope operator?
+Usually in simple callbacks, like map/reduce or a one line promise handler.
+I don't see the value of using `=>` for every function by default, especially not in the class definition like above.
+But if you disagree, cool.
+I'd love to hear your points so post a comment, twit me on twitter (@codeimpossible), or chat with me at a conference.

-To me the second example is much clearer about what the code is doing.
-Some will argue that the use of a third-party lib is just bloat, but then you could also write your own helper method to do this.
-My point is to think more about the abstractions you use day-to-day and to ask yourself if they are improving the readability and function of your code, or if they are just saving you a few keystrokes.
+My intention here wasn't to make you feel bad for using static scope operators (yep, I'm going to keep calling it that).
+I do hope that this post made you think more about the abstractions you use and make you ask yourself if they making your code easier to read, maintain, and test, or if they are just saving you a few keystrokes.